Lavanya744/CSSMiniProject/README.md

 # CSSMiniProject
-Built an interactive sidebar navigation using pure CSS with smooth animations, slide-in effect on click, and shadow overlay to dim background.
+Built an interactive sidebar navigation using pure CSS and HTML with smooth animations, slide-in effect on click, and shadow overlay to dim background.
 Applied positioning, flexbox, pseudo-classes, and box-shadow to design a modern, responsive, and visually engaging UI component.